charlesneimog/Awesome-Pd/docs/objects/tanh~.md

 # tanh~

-The `tanh~` object calculates the hyperbolic tangent function of an input signal.
-It is primarily used for waveshaping, providing a soft-clipping distortion that simulates analog overdrive.
-This object also supports multichannel audio processing.
+The `tanh~` object calculates the hyperbolic tangent of an input audio signal.
+It is primarily used for waveshaping and simulating analog-style soft clipping distortion, gently limiting signal amplitude between -1 and 1.
+This makes it suitable for adding a warm, overdriven character to sounds.

 ---